lomocoder/FinTechCasestudy/README.md

 ### Project Origin:

 Shakepay’s original business plan was to provide clients with a card that they could load with Bitcoin and ultimately go into retail stores and make purchases.
-But they ran into issues with their partnering bank and VISA, this fallout led to the founders making Shakepay and Exchange<sup>[2].
+But they ran into issues with their partnering bank and VISA, this fallout led to the founders making Shakepay an exchange<sup>[2].

 ### Funding :